ErgoAI/.github/profile/README.md

 Please subscribe to
-[Ergo and XSB Users Forum](https://groups.google.com/a/coherentknowledge.com/g/ergoai-xsb-forum) and, if you like ErgoAI, [write a review](https://github.com/ErgoAI/ErgoEngine/stargazers).
+[Ergo and XSB Users Forum](https://groups.google.com/a/coherentknowledge.com/g/ergoai-xsb-forum) and, if you like ErgoAI, [give us a star](https://github.com/ErgoAI/ErgoEngine/stargazers).

 ## Reporting Bugs